DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/Medical-Guide/Mentalhealth.md

 In the field, not every call is about physical injury or trauma.
 Some patients won’t be bleeding, won’t be unconscious, and won’t even want help — but they’ll still need it.

 Mental and behavioral health calls are among the most complex scenes EMS units will encounter.
 These situations often lack visible injuries but carry high emotional and psychological risk.
-Confusion, fear, and disorganized behavior can escalate quickly without proper response.
-The goal of this section is to provide EMS personnel with clear, professional tools to recognize, respond to, and stabilize individuals in mental or emotional distress — while preserving the safety and dignity of everyone involved.
+Confusion, fear, and disorganised behavior can escalate quickly without proper response.
+The goal of this section is to provide EMS personnel with clear, professional tools to recognise, respond to, and stabilise individuals in mental or emotional distress, while preserving the safety and dignity of everyone involved.

 This protocol exists to: